 During the first quarter of Fiscal Year 2018, this note was sold to another party who increased the value by \$4,576 and extended the maturity to December 20, 2017.
 In addition, the discount was adjusted to 50% of the lowest trading price of the stock during the previous 20 trading days.
-During the quarter there were several conversions of this note into common stock ranging between \$0.03 to \$0.06 per share leaving a balance as of December 31, 2017 of \$2,076.
+During the second quarter there were several conversions of this note into common stock ranging between \$0.03 to \$0.06 per share there continues to be a balance as of March 31, 2018 of \$2,076.

 On March 23, 2017 the Company issued \$87,500 in convertible notes to an investor group.
-The notes have a maturity of six (6) months and interest rate of 8% per annum and are convertible at a price of 50% of the lowest trading price on the primary trading market on which the Company's Common Stock is then listed for the twenty (20) trading days immediately prior to conversion.
+The notes have a maturity of nine (9) months and interest rate of 8% per annum and are convertible at a price of 50% of the lowest trading price on the primary trading market on which the Company's Common Stock is then listed for the twenty (20) trading days immediately prior to conversion.
 The note may be prepaid, but carries a penalty in association with the remittance amount, as there is an accretion component to satisfy the note with cash.
 The Company also determined there was a beneficial conversion feature (BCF) as a result of the intrinsic value between the effective exercise price and the market price.
 The BCF is included in additional paid in capital.
-As of December 31, 2017, the BCF was \$37,058.

 During the first quarter of Fiscal Year 2018 this note was sold to another party who increased the value by \$7,500 and extended the maturity to June 30, 2018.
 The Company also determined there was an additional beneficial conversion feature (BCF) as a result of the intrinsic value between the effective exercise price and the market price at the time of conversion of the sale of \$95,000.
 The added BCF was included in additional paid in capital.
+During the third quarter the entire open balance of this note was converted into stock at a price of \$0.04505 per share.

 On May 10, 2017 the Company issued \$80,000 in convertible notes to an investor group.
 The notes have a maturity of nine (9) months and interest rate of 12% per annum and are convertible at a price of 60% of the average of the two lowest trade prices on the primary trading market on which the Company's Common Stock is then listed for the twenty-five (25) trading days immediately prior to conversion.
 The note may be prepaid, but carries a penalty in association with the remittance amount, as there is an accretion component to satisfy the note with cash.
 The Company also determined there was a beneficial conversion feature (BCF) as a result of the intrinsic value between the effective exercise price and the market price.
 The BCF is included in additional paid in capital.
-As of December 31, 2017, the BCF was \$48,123.

 During the second quarter of Fiscal Year 2018 this note was sold to another party who increased the value by \$4,602.74 and extended the maturity to November 6, 2018.
 The conversion rate was reduced to 50%, look-back date changed from twenty-five days to Twenty and the interest rate was reduced to 8%.
 In addition the Company paid approximately \$42,000 as consideration for this transfer.
+This balance of this note was converted into stock during the quarter at a price of \$0.04505 per share.